 In 1969, Goodwill ® opened its program doors to provide adults with severe disabilities a place to work as well as case management and daily support services.
 Participants in the Morse Business Center assisted the local business community with helping to create packaging for auto parts, packing computer parts and assembling medical items.
 As contracts dwindled, Goodwill® transitioned participants to work within our e-commerce departments by processing donated books in preparation for online sales as well as working in our retail stores.

-In the early 2000s, we opened Job Connection Centers in our retail stores to provide a place where job seekers could have access to the technologies and skills training that recruiters are using more and more.
+In the early 2000s, we opened Job Connection Centers in our retail thrift stores to provide a place where job seekers could have access to the technologies and skills training that recruiters are using more and more.
 There are now seven Job Connection Center locations (4-Tucson, 1-Benson, 1-Sierra Vista, and 1-Casa Grande).
-This program is fully funded by Goodwill’s retail sales.
+This program is fully funded by Goodwill’s retail thrift store sales.

 Also since the early 2000s, Goodwill® partnered with the Pima One-Stop to start providing adult case management and employer outreach services, to again, help job seekers find the employment to support their families.
 In 2011, Goodwill ® became a partner for Youth Employment, to help Pima County’s youth find after-school and summer employment to gain real-world work experience.